 \subsubsection{Mutual Information}

-The mutual information quantifies the amount of information shared between two random variables.
-In the context of SCAs, the mutual information measures how much information about the secret variable $U$ can be inferred from the side-channel output $Y^m$, which is defined as
+The mutual information measures the amount of information shared between two random variables.
+In the context of SCAs, it quantifies the information about the secret variable $U$ revealed by the side-channel output $Y^m$.
+It is defined as

 where $D_{\text{KL}}(P||Q)$ denotes the Kullback-Leibler divergence.
-Throughout this paper, $P(\cdot)$ denotes a general probability measure; $p(\cdot)$ and $f(\cdot)$ represent the probability mass function of a discrete random variable and the probability density function of a continuous random variable, respectively.
-This metric is widely used in both discrete and continuous settings to quantify information leakage, due to its solid theoretical foundation and operational relevance in SCA evaluation~\cite{Gierlichs2008mutual,Jin2022optimal}.
-Jin \emph{et al}.~\cite{Jin2022optimal} adopted the Gaussian channel capacity--i.e., mutual information under the Gaussian input assumption--as a metric for evaluating information leakage in power-analysis attacks.
-They formulated an optimization problem to control this capacity by selecting $m$ leakage points and injecting artificial noise, which was \emph{uniformly allocated} across these selected points.
+Throughout this paper, $P(\cdot)$ denotes a general probability measure; $p(\cdot)$ and $f(\cdot)$ represent the probability mass function (pmf) of a discrete random variable and the probability density function (pdf) of a continuous random variable, respectively.
+The mutual information is widely adopted in both discrete and continuous settings for quantifying information leakage, due to its solid theoretical foundation and operational relevance in SCA evaluation~\cite{Gierlichs2008mutual,Jin2022optimal}.
+Jin \emph{et al}.~\cite{Jin2022optimal} adopted the Gaussian channel capacity and formulated an optimization problem to control this capacity by injecting artificial noise that is \emph{uniformly allocated} across a subset of leakage points.